 Buying property in New York City as a Foreigner is quite easy as you are treated no differently versus domestic purchasers.
 With the exception of purchasing a co-op which we’ll discuss below, you’ll face no special taxes or levies in NYC just because you are a foreign purchaser.

 However, your tax treatment can be significantly different should you choose to sell or if you were to pass away.
 As a result, you should learn what FIRPTA is, how the Estate Tax affects you, and what you can expect to pay in Capital Gains Tax when you sell.
-Furthermore, it will be wise to team up with a veteran buyer’s broker who can guide you through the process and introduce you to local accountants, lawyers and mortgage lenders who can ensure that your property investment in NYC is a success.

 There are no special taxes levied on foreign real estate buyers in NYC.
 Foreign buyers pay the same closing costs in NYC as domestic home buyers.
 Although certain Democratic New York City politicians have tried to introduce “pied a terre” taxes aimed at foreign investors, they have so far all been shot down by Republican New York State politicians in Albany.
 This stands in stark contrast to many major cities across the world which have specifically targeted foreign buyers in an effort to curb property speculation and dramatic price increases.
 Ironically, some of these cities such as Hong Kong and London also boast dramatically higher average per per square foot property valuations than NYC!